PrinceVenn/CSP-Project-Proposal/README.md

 Right now my idea (generally) is to create a grid over the area that the camera sees, and then program rules that relate to certain colors or shapes or movements.

-Physical / Parts Components: computer monitor with camera, projector
+Physical / Parts Components: Computer monitor with camera, Projector

 decontructions/ system diagram: ???

 What’s going to be hard / uncertain: I have never really worked with video or projections, but I've seen it used a lot.
 I think it will kind of be like starting from scratch and learning a new thing for me but i'm sure it can be done.

-Timeline: ???
+Timeline
+ 2/6: Project Proposal Due
+2/11: Experiment with Video via Processing
+2/13: Experiment with Video via Processing
+2/18:
+2/20:
+2/25:
+2/27: Experiment with a Projector
+3/3:
+3/5:
+3/6: Proof of Concept -- exploration & research finished
+3/10:
+3/12:
+3/17:
+3/19: My Birthday

 `